johnckealy/windy-plugin-featuretracker/README.md

 ### Other notes

 Some Windy functionality will close the feature-tracker's dialogue box (e.g. this happens when a spot forecast is opened).
 If this happens, simply right click the map and reselect the plugin.

+One major limitation of the plugin is that it cannot account for the generation and dissipation of the feature.
+With convective showers, this is makes a lot of difference.
+Showers may generate suddenly anywhere at any time, and likewise, a tracked feature may disappear before it arrives.

 The plugin can be used with the satellite overlay.
 Please bear in mind that satellites view the atmosphere from above, which means that the upper-level flow will be most apparent.
 It is not uncommon for the upper-level flow to be travelling in a totally different direction to the lower atmosphere, at a totally different speed.

 <br>